 The selection criteria for FAST-NU is based on a combination of your test score and matric and inter percentages.
 The formula varies for different programs.
 The table below shows the formula for calculating merit score for all BS Engineering, Computing, Accounting and Finance, Business Analytics, FinTech, and BBA programs.
 In this calculation, the admission test weightage is calculated using either your marks from the FAST entry test, your SAT score, or your score in NTS NAT.

 Students often get confused about whether their merit score is good enough, or how much should they score in the test to secure an admission, or which test to opt for.
 A simple way to determine this is to calculate your merit score using the formula mentioned above.
-FAST does not publish their merit list or closing merit scores, but we can esitmate the closing merits for different programs and campuses based on last few years’ trends in FAST university merit list.
+FAST does not publish their merit list or closing merit scores, but we can estimate the closing merits for different programs and campuses based on last few years’ trends in FAST university merit list.

 FAST has different merit list for their own admission test, SAT and NTS NAT based applicants.
 Usually closing merits for FAST NUCES test are lower than those of NTS NAT and SAT.
 This means that students applying via NTS NAT or SAT should aim for higher scores.